-To use Hampi with Ardilla, we also replaced Ardilla's dynamic tainting component with a concolic execution [17, 34] component.
+To use HAMPI with Ardilla, we also replaced Ardilla's dynamic tainting component with a concolic execution [20, 36] component.
 This required code changes were quite extensive but fairly standard.
 Concolic execution creates and maintains symbolic expressions for each concrete runtime value derived from the input.
 For example, if a value is derived as a concatenation of user-provided parameter p and a constant string "abc", then its symbolic expression is concat(p, "abc").
-This component is required to generate the constraints for input to Hampi.
+This component is required to generate the constraints for input to HAMPI.

 The HAMPI input includes a partial SQL grammar (similar to that in Figure 2).
-We wrote a grammar that covers a subset of SQL queries commonly observed in Web applications, which includes SELECT, INSERT, UPDATE, and DELETE, all with WHERE clauses.
-The grammar has size is 74, according to the metric of Section 5.1.
+We manually wrote a grammar that covers a subset of SQL queries commonly observed in Web-applications, which includes SELECT, INSERT, UPDATE, and DELETE, all with WHERE clauses.
+The grammar has 14 nonterminals, 16 terminals, and 27 productions (its size is 74, according to the metric of Section 5.1).
 Each terminal is represented by a single unique character.

-We ran our modified Ardilla on 5 PHP applications (the same set as the original Ardilla study [24], totaling 14,941 lines of PHP code).
+We ran our modified Ardilla on 5 PHP applications (the same set as the original Ardilla study [25], totaling 14,941 lines of PHP code).
 The original study identified 23 SQL injection vulnerabilities in these applications.
-Ardilla generated 216 Hampi inputs, each of which is a string constraint built from the execution of a particular path through an application.
-For each constraint, we used Hampi to find an attack string of size $N \le 6$ - a solution corresponds to the value of a vulnerable PHP input parameter.
-Following previous work [14, 20], the generated constraint defined an attack as a syntactically valid (according to the grammar) SQL statement with a tautology in the WHERE clause, e.g., OR 1=1.
-We used 4 tautology patterns, distilled from several security lists.
+Ardilla generated 216 HAMPI inputs, each of which is a string constraint built from the execution of a particular path through an application.
+For each constraint, we used HAMPI to find an attack string of size $N \le 6$ - a solution corresponds to the value of a vulnerable PHP input parameter.
+Following previous work [17, 23], the generated constraint defined an attack as a syntactically valid (according to the grammar) SQL statement with a tautology in the WHERE clause, e.g., OR 1=1.
+We used 4 tautology patterns, distilled from several security lists2.